Arctursus12/Altair_CPM_Testbench/README.md

    sim> CONT
    ```
    (or just `C` for short)
+   Note: Be warned.
+Get a coffee.
+Or a meal.
+Or a wife and kids, because you'll have time for that too, while it's recombobulating itself. <br>
+   If, however, you have better things to do in life than go and get a life, hit Ctrl-C to interrupt the "realism" process and get to actually use the system.
 6. **Access the new drive in CP/M**
    - At the `A>` prompt, type:
    ```
    A> B:
    ```
-   - The prompt changes to `B>`, and you're now on drive B:
+   - The prompt changes to `B>`, and you're now on drive B.
-   - Type `DIR` to see files on the disk:
+   - Type `DIR` to see files on the disk.
    ```
    B> DIR
    ```